 Course runs Mod 2 & 3: June 10 - July 30.

 Medical devices are developed and manufactured in a highly regulated environment.
-This course will provide an introduction, overview, and systematic study of the intent and impact of the major federal laws and regulations governing the development, manufacturing, distribution, and marketing of medical devices.
-Focus is on understanding the critical elements of regulatory science and quality compliance from a design control perspective.
-Instruction and mentoring in regulatory science skills is provided by academics and industry representatives with expertise in their fields.
+This course will provide a basic introduction, overview, and systematic study of the intent and impact of the major federal laws and regulations governing the development, manufacturing, distribution, and marketing of medical devices.
+Focus is on understanding the critical elements of quality systems and quality compliance from a risk analysis perspective.
+Instruction in regulatory science of quality systems and compliance is provided by academics, FDA, and industry representatives with expertise in their fields.
 This course is part of a three-course series which will be introduced in class.
 This course will be delivered entirely on-line through learning modules and video conferenced Q&A.